wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

 `"NAIVE_ROTATION_MIN_CIRCLE_BOUNDARY",
-"NAIVE_ROTATION_TRACE_BOUNDARY"`) the cuff is placed on the nerve with rotation according to the parameters used to instantiate the cuff from part primitives ([S16](S16-Library-of-part-primitives-for-electrode-contacts-and-cuffs), [S17](S17-Creating-custom-preset-cuffs-from-instances-of-part-primitives), and [S18](S18-Creating-new-part-primitives) Text).
+"NAIVE_ROTATION_TRACE_BOUNDARY"`) the cuff is placed on the nerve with rotation according to the parameters used to instantiate the cuff from part primitives ([Part Primitives and Custom Cuffs](../Primitives_and_Cuffs/index)).
 If the user would like to rotate the cuff from beyond this position, they may set the `"add_ang"` parameter in
 ***Model*** ([S8 Text](S8-JSON-file-parameter-guide)).
 For naïve `CuffShiftModes`, the cuff is shifted along the vector from (0,0) in the direction of the `"angle_to_contacts_deg"`